auraphp/Aura.Di/README.md

 If we construct our dependencies properly with params, setters, services, and factories, we will only need to get one object directly from DI container.
-All object creation will then happen through the DI container via factory objects and/or the `Forge` object.
+All object creation will then happen through the DI container via factory objects and/or the `Container` object.
 We will never need to use the DI container itself in any of the created objects.